 Green Stem Disorder

+The cause of Green Stem Disorder is yet unknown.
 The search for what causes green stem is still ongoing.
-Common soybean viruses, including Bean pod mottle virus, have been considered one possible cause.
-However, a series of research studies addressing the role of Bean pod mottle virus (BPMV) in green stem concluded that green stem is not consistently associated with BPMV infection (see Hobbs et al Green Stem Disorder of Soybean).
+Common soybean viruses, including Bean Pod Mottle Virus( BPMV), have been considered one possible cause.
+However, a series of research studies addressing the role of Bean pod mottle virus in green stem concluded that green stem is not consistently associated with BPMV infection (see Hobbs et al Green Stem Disorder of Soybean).
 It may be possible that other viruses are involved.

 - Delays in harvest

 - Difficulties with harvesting

 - Green plant debris mixed in with yield

 - Lower yield – up to 30% in affected fields

 At harvest, scout for plants that have retained green, moist, non-senescent leaves, petioles or stems, while the pods and seeds are mature, brown and dry… Be sure to inspect plants before the first killing frost.

 Other factors that cause delayed maturity

 There are other reasons for delayed maturity in soybeans that can be confused with Green Stem Disorder.